JanSchor/EVO-sim2/README.md

 * Scenario import ✅
 * Scenario creator ❌
 * Additional functions and scenarios ❌
-* Graphs ❌
+* Graphs ✅

 There is folder named `export_formats` which has example files for how should the export or import look.
 It also has specific README file for how should the scenario file look.

-THe scenario file is now required for running the simulation.
+The scenario file is now required for running the simulation.